Sami Al-Arian: Emerson film and investigation

 Steve Emerson published a film in November 1994 that accused WISE as a terrorist front organization which Al-Arian vehemently denied.
 In May 1995, Michael Fechter of the Tampa Tribune expanded on Emerson's film.
 Sami Al-Arian's daughter, Laila Al-Arian, lambasted Emerson and the Tribune for publishing photographs of their home, school, and family car.
 In November 1995, federal agents investigating "violations of perjury and immigration laws" searched Sami Al-Arian's home for six hours to seize bank statements dating as far back as 1986, airline passes, telephone bills, AAA travel maps, family videotapes, audiotapes, and computer disks.
 A three-month independent inquiry was led by prominent Tampa lawyer and former USF President William Reece Smith that involved hundreds of documents and 59 interviews.
 The investigation reported in May 1996 that there was "no evidence" to support the allegation that Al-Arian or WISE supported terrorism.
 The report went on to conclude that University of South Florida officials acted appropriately in collaborating with WISE.
 The 99-page report was lauded by USF President Betty Castor for its "comprehensive, thoughtful, and detailed analysis".
 In June 1996, Florida universities Chancellor Charles Reed also said their investigation found no links between WISE and terror organizations.

 In May 1996, Villanova University canceled a seminar that involved many speakers including Al-Arian after the Anti-Defamation League (ADL) complained about the possibility of riots.
 The Middle East Studies Association of North America (MESA), the United States's largest association of Middle East scholars, approved a resolution that rebuked ADL for "creating an atmosphere of intimidation that resulted in the cancellation of an academic event".
 USF placed Al-Arian on paid administrative leave in May 1996 pending the outcome of a federal investigation which had an indefinite time frame.
 Students complained in August 1997 after a graduation requirement course taught by Al-Arian was cancelled.
 After consultation with authorities who brought no charges after a three-year federal investigation, USF decided to reinstate him in August 1998.

 Citizenship

 He applied for U.S. citizenship in January 1994.
 Although he was informed that he passed all of the requirements to obtain citizenship in September 1994, he was neither granted nor denied citizenship.
 Federal law requires notification within 120 days after the citizenship examination.
 In October 1995, he filed suit for a judge to award him citizenship directly.
-His petition for citizenship was denied in March 1996 under the pretense of unlawfully voting in a 1994 Hillsborough County local election.
+His petition for citizenship was denied in March 1996 for allegedly unlawfully voting in a 1994 Hillsborough County local election.